kg-construct/rml-cc/test-cases/RMLTC-CC-0006-IT0/README.md

 ## RMLTC-CC-0006-IT0

-**Title**: Gather values accross iterations.
+**Title**: Gather values across iterations to create a collection.

-**Description**: When no template, constant, or reference is given to a gather map, then each iteration yields a different collection or container.
+**Description**: When no template, constant, or reference is given to a gather map, then each iteration yields a different collection.

 **Error expected?** No